vercel/next.js/docs/upgrading.md

 ### Webpack 5

 Webpack 5 is now the default for all Next.js applications.
-If you did not have a custom webpack configuration your application is already using webpack 5.
-If you do have a custom webpack configuration you can refer to the [Next.js webpack 5 documentation](https://nextjs.org/docs/messages/webpack5) for upgrading guidance.
+If you did not have custom webpack configuration your application is already using webpack 5.
+If you do have custom webpack configuration you can refer to the [Next.js webpack 5 documentation](https://nextjs.org/docs/messages/webpack5) for upgrading guidance.

 ### Cleaning the `distDir` is now a default